ssedar/CzarniakMichelSedar/README.md

 To review the scripts and code associated with the preparation of this report, please refer to the 'Code' folder.
 Code is notated with comments to describe the purpose and desired outcome of each step.

 ## Quality assurance/quality control
 Our team did not conduct QA/QC on the accuracy of the raw data as our analysis assumes accuracy of our sources.
 However, the following QA/QC practices were implemented on our analyses.
 During the wrangling process, we checked for unintuitive values or results, such as NAs or negatives when all values should have been positive.
+Spatial join results were cross-referenced manually using a small handful of examples to ensure, e.g. that tract geometry was correctly matched with power plant location.
 Code was written to include descriptive comments of the purpose of each step.
-After each team member created their respective analysis code, the other team members would review for accuracy and reproducability.
+After each team member created their respective analysis code, the other team members would review for accuracy and reproducibility.